12 Best Photography Spots for Classical Sydney Skyline

 from there could be also very nice as well as wide-angle shots.

-Cremorne Wharf on Google Map.
+Cremorne Wharf on maps:

 Spot 7: Balls Head, Waverton